 36.3.15.1 Introduction

-An AP may solicit simultaneous HE TB PPDU transmissions, or simultaneous non-HT or non-HT duplicate PPDU transmissions from multiple non-AP STAs using a triggering frame.
-Since there are multiple transmitters, transmission time, frequency, sampling symbol clock, and power pre-correction (in the case of an HE TB PPDU) by the non-AP STAs is necessary to mitigate synchronization and interference issues at the AP.
+An AP may solicit simultaneous EHT TB PPDU transmissions, or simultaneous non-HT or non-HT duplicate PPDU transmissions from multiple non-AP STAs using a triggering frame.
+Since there are multiple transmitters, transmission time, frequency, sampling symbol clock, and power pre-correction (in the case of an EHT TB PPDU) by the non-AP STAs are necessary to mitigate synchronization and interference issues at the AP.
 Frequency and sampling clock pre-corrections are needed to prevent inter-carrier interference.
-Power pre-correction is necessary to control interference between HE TB PPDU transmissions from the non-AP STAs.
-An AP may solicit simultaneous HE TB PPDU transmissions from both Class A and Class B devices.
-A non-AP STA that supports HE TB PPDU transmission shall support power pre-correction as described in 27.3.15.2 (Power pre-correction) and shall meet the pre-correction accuracy requirements described in 27.3.15.3 (Pre-correction accuracy requirements).
+Power pre-correction is necessary to control interference between EHT TB PPDU transmissions from the non-AP STAs.
+An AP may solicit simultaneous EHT TB PPDU transmissions from both Class A and Class B devices (see 35.4.1.x1 (General)).
+A non-AP STA that supports EHT TB PPDU transmission shall support power pre-correction as described in 36.3.15.2 (Power pre-correction) and shall meet the pre-correction accuracy requirements described in 36.3.15.3 (Pre-correction accuracy requirements).

 36.3.15.2 Power pre-correction

-(#24417)A STA transmits an HE TB PPDU at the STA's maximum transmit power for the assigned HE-MCS if the UL Target Receive Power subfield of the User Info field in the Trigger frame that solicits the HE TB PPDU or the UL Target Receive Power subfield of the TRS Control field of the frame that solicits a response in an HE TB PPDU indicates that the maximum transmit power be used.
+(#24417)A STA transmits an EHT TB PPDU at the STA's maximum transmit power for the assigned EHT-MCS if the UL Target Receive Power subfield of the User Info field in the Trigger frame that solicits the EHT TB PPDU or the UL Target Receive Power subfield of the TRS Control field of the frame that solicits a response in an EHT TB PPDU indicates that the maximum transmit power is used.

-Otherwise, the STA calculates the transmit power, , of the HE TB PPDU for the assigned HE-MCS using Equation (27-124).
+Otherwise, the STA calculates the transmit power, , of the EHT TB PPDU for the assigned EHT-MCS using Equation (36-xx1).

+(36-xx1)